 Governors and proprietors should ensure that, as part of the requirement for staff to undergo regularly updated safeguarding training and the requirement to ensure children are taught about safeguarding, including online, that online safety training for staff is integrated, aligned and considered as part of the overarching safeguarding approach.
+The Governors are responsible for ensuring this policy is regularly updated and reflects the practice within the school.

-Executive Principal and Senior Leaders:
+Principal and Senior Leaders:

-The Senior Leadership Team is responsible for the approval of the E-Safety Policy and for reviewing the effectiveness of the policy.
-This will be carried out having receiving regular information about e-safety incidents and monitoring reports.
+The Senior Leadership Team is responsible for the approval of this Policy and for reviewing the effectiveness of the policy.
+This will be carried out having receiving regular information about online incidents and monitoring reports.

-- regular meetings with the E-Safety Leader - regular monitoring of e-safety incident logs

-- The Executive Principal has a duty of care for ensuring the safety (including e-safety) of members of the school community, though the day to day responsibility for e-safety will be delegated to the E-Safety Leader. - The Executive Principal and the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff. (see flow chart on dealing with e-safety incidents included in a later section "Responding to incidents of misuse") - The Senior Leaders are responsible for ensuring that the E-Safety Leader and other relevant staff receive suitable guidance to enable them to carry out their e-safety roles as relevant. - The Executive Principal / Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal e-safety monitoring role.
-This is to provide a safety net and also support to those colleagues who take on important monitoring roles. - The Senior Leadership Team will receive regular monitoring reports from the E-Safety Leader. - Key Networks send an automated weekly E- Mail to the Executive Principal alerting him to web traffic events that violate our policy.
-(E-mails provided by Microsoft and managed by Key Networks).
-The Executive Principal would be informed by Key Networks immediately if there was a serious breach e.g. multiple attempts to access an inappropriate website by a single user (see Prevent Risk Assessment, Lowbrook Child Protection and Safeguarding Policy 2017).
+- Regular meetings with the E-Safety Leader-Raman Herr. - Regular monitoring of e-safety incident logs. - The Principal has a duty of care for ensuring the safety (including e-safety) of members of the school community, though the day to day responsibility for e-safety will be delegated to the E-Safety Leader. - The Executive Principal and the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff. (see flow chart on dealing with e-safety incidents included in a later section "Responding to incidents of misuse").
+The Safeguarding policy may be used alongside this policy. - The Senior Leaders are responsible for ensuring that the E-Safety Leader and other relevant staff receive suitable guidance to enable them to carry out their e-safety roles as relevant. - The Principal/Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal e-safety monitoring role.
+This is to provide a safety net and also support those colleagues who take on important monitoring roles. - The Senior Leadership Team will receive regular monitoring reports from the E-Safety Leader. - Key Networks send an automated weekly E- Mail to the Executive Principal alerting him to web traffic events that violate our policy.
+(E-mails provided by Microsoft and the Smoothwall Firewall are managed by Key Networks).
+The Executive Principal would be informed by Key Networks immediately if there was a serious breach e.g. multiple attempts to access an inappropriate website by a single user (see Prevent Risk Assessment, Lowbrook Child Protection and Safeguarding Policy 2021).